Suze Orman Tells Us the Biggest Retirement Mistake You Can Make

 Suze Orman has been advising people about finances for decades.

-Second place: ignoring the Roth option
+Second place: Ignoring the Roth option

 Ignoring the Roth conversion

 “You don’t want to be partners with Uncle Sam,” says Orman.
-“A big mistake everybody is making leading up to retirement is not taking advantage of the Roth 401(k), 403(b), or Roth IRA.”
+“A big mistake everybody is making leading up to retirement is not taking advantage of the Roth 401(k), 403(b) or Roth IRA.”

 Pre-retirees and retirees like traditional 401(k)s, funded by pre-tax dollars, because they get a tax break now while they're still working and potentially are in a higher tax bracket than when they retire.
-They figure their income tax bracket will be lower when they are retired and start withdrawing from their retirement accounts.
+They figure their income tax bracket will be lower when they're retired and start withdrawing from their retirement accounts.

-But what some people don’t take into account are required minimum distributions or RMDs, says Orman.
+What some people don’t take into account are required minimum distributions or RMDs, says Orman.
 RMDs kick in when you turn 73 and require you to withdraw a percentage of your 401(k) or IRA each year.
 The withdrawal is treated as ordinary income, which can be a big tax hit if the RMD is large enough.

 Get the new 2025 edition of Suze's Ultimate Retirement Guide for $10 and free shipping.